OpenSourceEconomics/econ-project-templates/docs/source/background/dag.md

 that there are no directed cycles: When you traverse a graph in the direction of the arrows, there may not be a way to end up at the same node again.

-This is the dependency graph of the example project (open the image in a different window to zoom in)
+This is the dependency graph of the template project (open the image in a different window to zoom in)

 ```{figure} ../figures/dag.png